spoonsso/dannce/README.md

 **matched frames file**.
 To ensure that individual video frames are synchronized at each time point, DANNCE requires an array that associates each time point (in any unit) to an associated video frame in each camera.
 During dataset formatting, these indices are combined with any available training labels to form the core data representation.
 For making predictions with DANNCE, these training labels are ignored, although DANNCE still expects to find placeholder label arrays.
-- *prediction mode, labeling mode*.
-Use `utils/preprocess_data.m` to convert Jesse's matched frame files into DANNCE format
-- *training with hand-labeled data*.
-See **Hand-labeling** below.

 ## Predicting Keypoints With DANNCE